-The history of sledding is quite interesting: Traditionally sleds were used to transport goods and people in places where wheels couldn't operate.
-Toboggans made of poles tied together with leather were used by Native Americans to carry food, clothing, and other items through snow.
-Today, people of all ages enjoy sledding, tobogganing, and tubing as an enjoyable outdoor winter activity and sport.
-Today, tobogganing is even a formal sport in the winter Olympics.
+The history of sledding is quite interesting: Traditionally sleds

 Sleds and toboggans will vary in design, shape, and material and can range from round plastic discs to rectangular wood structures with metal runners.
-A toboggan is typically a long, flat-bottomed sled made of thin boards that curve upward in a C-shape at one end.
-Snow tubes are inflatable, doughnut-shaped rubber or plastic inner tubes similar to those used in water tubing, but with dimpled centers.
+A toboggan is typically a long, flatbottomed sled made of thin boards that curve upward in a C-shape at one end.
+Snow tubes are inflatable, doughnut-shaped, rubber or plastic inner tubes, similar to those used in water tubing, but with dimpled centers.